cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 features for the website.
 It was primarily a time of learning and growth.
 I tried to glean as much wisdom and insight about engineering as I could from my colleagues.

-Around this time, I started to get this itch.
-If I could go from zero to hero in web development in a matter of months, what else could I do?
+<span id="itch" />Around this time, I started to get this itch.
+If I could go from
+zero to hero in web development in a matter of months, what else could I do?
 Could I revive my dream of space exploration?
 Why not?

 I assumed grad school would be useful at some point, so I started going through online courses for what I assumed would be the baseline knowledge set for a grad